prada-17/R/EOQ_Model/README.md

-The write up of this project will be completed by the end of October.
+The write up of these projects will be completed by the end of October.